ahbk/my-nixos/readme.md

-Whether to enable a fastapi-app for this host\.
+Whether to enable FastAPI app\.